dentarg/auth0-blog/_posts/2017-04-08-ngconf2017-summary-day3.markdown

 Many projects are big apps maintained by small teams and they don't have the time or resources to re-develop AngularJS apps in Angular.

-ngUpgrade allows you run AngularJS and Angular at the same time in a hybrid application.
+NgUpgrade allows you run AngularJS and Angular at the same time in a hybrid application.
 In a hybrid app, each element is owned by _either_ AngularJS or Angular.

 1. **Bootstrap a hybrid app**: two frameworks running side by side with injectors that know about each other.
 2. **Downgrading components**: "downgrade" means to make an Angular component or service available to AngularJS.
 Downgrade components and use them in AngularJS HTML templates.
 Syntax and structural directives still need to be in AngularJS.